Pablofr10/JavaScript-Best-Practices-and-Coding-Conventions/README.md

 # JavaScript Best Practices and Coding Conventions

-## Some JavaScript practices for keep your code clean.
+## Some JavaScript practices for keep your code clean look the changes in history.

 - Magic Numbers
 - Deep nesting